wlgn123/PyGravity/README.md

 ## Documentaion
 ##### core
-The main docs are generated with Doxygen.
-To output the docs as html and latex run
+The main docs are generated with Sphinx, find them at http://russloewe.com/PyGravity/index.html or generate them yourself by running

-    doxygen PyGravity.Doxyfile
+    make html

-Or find them at http://russloewe.com/PyGravity/index.html
+in ./documentation folder

 ##### example
 Documentation illustrating an example usage can be found under ./docs/PyGravity_doc.tex.
 The tex file can be compiled into a PDF with